CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 Some armor flags, such as `WATCH` and `ALARMCLOCK` are compatible with other item types.
 Experiment to find which flags work elsewhere.

 - ```ALARMCLOCK``` Has an alarm-clock feature.
+- ```ALLOWS_NATURAL_ATTACKS``` Doesn't prevent any natural attacks or similar benefits from mutations, fingertip razors, etc., like most items covering the relevent body part would.
 - ```BELTED``` Layer for backpacks and things worn over outerwear.
 - ```BLIND``` Blinds the wearer while worn, and provides nominal protection v. flashbang flashes.
+- ```BLOCK_WHILE_WORN``` Allows an item to block attacks when worn, in addition to when wielded.
 - ```COLLAR``` This piece of clothing has a wide collar that can keep your mouth warm.
 - ```DEAF``` Makes the player deaf.
 - ```ELECTRIC_IMMUNE``` This gear completely protects you from electric discharges.